 Editor support

-The graphitron LSP completes @scalarType(scalar: |) on a scalar X declaration with the convention-table FQNs, preferring the entry that matches the SDL name when one exists.
+The graphitron LSP completes @scalarType(scalar: |) on a scalar X declaration from the GraphQLScalarType constants scanned off the codegen classpath (your own and any library’s), preferring one whose field name matches the SDL scalar name when it exists.
 Diagnostics surface malformed references (no dot) and unknown classes (FQN whose class part is not on the compile classpath scan) inline; field-level failures (FieldNotFound, CoercingErased, etc.) surface during the build.

 Constraints